kage-chan/TNSH/README.md

 >Although not strictly neccessary, it is recommended to run the script directly on the machine instead of using ssh.
 For most commands this does not pose a problem, but especially when creating a container for docker network settings are being messed with.
 These changes in network settings will likely cut your network connection to the machine, at least temporarily.
 Therefore, if possible try to run it on the machine directly or at least have means to find the new IP of the machine in case the network configuration changes!

 ## 🔨 During TrueNAS SCALE install
 To install TrueNAS SCALE on a partition instead of the whole disk, the script offers a convenient "installer mode", which is only active if you start the script from the TrueNAS SCALE environment.
 To use the script, please choose "Shell" from the installer menu.
-In the shell, make sure that you have internet access and run the following code:
+In the shell, make sure that you have internet access (if not, check below) and run the following code:
 ```
 curl -O https://github.com/kage-chan/TNSH/raw/refs/heads/main/TNSH.sh
 chmod +x TNSH.sh